giacomosalsano/tramaInk/README.md

 ## 💻 Project

-This project is a link tree to use as an online "business card".
+This project is a complete website as a presentation of TramaInk, a tattoo studio located in Brazil.

 - SOON